PelleLille/hsl-docs/functions.rst

 .. function:: number(x)

   This function converts the input of x to the number type.
+Decimal and hexadecimal (`Ox`) numbers are supported.

   :param any x: the input
   :return: a number